magicalsociety/WrexMods/README.md

 the path to the "Hello World" string would be "object.string"

 the path to the "123" would be "object.number"

+To pull an object from the array, it would be object.array[0] for 1, array[1] for 2, and array[2] for 3" Instead of array.0 its array[0].

 When typing these into the path, always ignore the root variable as thats already there.